Drugs, alcohol and tobacco use cause harm to an individual’s health and wellbeing.

-- a third of pupils in Years 7 and 10 have tried alcohol.
-This figure is slightly lower than in 2014;
+- approximately one third of pupils in Years 7 and 10 have tried alcohol.
+This figure is slightly higher than in 2015;

-- pupils trying e-cigarettes has remained the same whereas the percentage of pupils trying tobacco smoking for the first time has remained the same for Year 7, but has reduced slightly in Year 10;
+- the proportion of pupils trying e-cigarettes has remained the same.
+The percentage of pupils trying tobacco smoking for the first time has remained the same for Year 7, but has reduced slightly in Year 10;

-- a quarter of pupils live with people who regularly smoked cigarettes;
+- just over one fifth of pupils live with people who regularly smoke cigarettes;

-- the number of pupils trying drugs has fallen slightly since 2014 and now over 90% of pupils have never tried drugs.
-Of the ones who have tried drugs Cannabis is the most common.
+- the percentage of pupils trying drugs has fallen slightly since 2015 and now over 90% of pupils have never tried drugs.
+Of the ones who have tried drugs, Cannabis is the most common.

-Overall the eHNA indicates that since 2010 regular use of drugs or tobacco is on a downward trend., and in 2015 we have reached an all-time low in young people drinking alcohol regularly.
+Overall the eHNA indicates that since 2010, regular use of drugs or tobacco is on a downward trend, and in 2015 there was an all-time low in young people drinking alcohol regularly.

 Prevention and Treatment Needs

-In 2014/15, 184 under-18 year olds and 38 18-21 year olds were in treatment services in Calderdale.
-No young people were waiting more than three weeks from referral to intervention which indicates that young people are not lost as a result of lengthy waiting times and support is given quickly (Calderdale Joint Strategic Needs Assessment (JSNA) Support Pack 2016/17).
+In 2015/16, 146 under-18 year olds and 34 18-24 year olds were in treatment services in Calderdale.
+Only one young person waited more than three weeks from referral to intervention, which indicates that young people are not lost as a result of lengthy waiting times and support is given quickly (Calderdale Joint Strategic Needs Assessment (JSNA) Support Pack 2017/18).
 Figure 1 and 2 detail the numbers of young people involved with specialist services and the referral sources of each.

 Calderdale has a specialist young people’s treatment service for drugs and alcohol.
 In 2009 the service was reconfigured to include prevention activities as a core part of delivery.
 This has seen increases in young people accessing services, closer working relationships with schools, and increases in young people stating they have knowledge regarding drugs and alcohol.
 In 2015 the service was reconfigured again to include tobacco as part of the offer and to extend age appropriate primary prevention activities into primary schools.

-This service delivers prevention in schools and community settings and delivers treatment in venues in each locality and the town centre, catering for transitional ages up to 21 years.
+This service delivers prevention in schools and community settings, and delivers treatment in venues in each locality and the town centre, catering for transitional ages up to 21 years.
 The role of the specialist service is to prevent drug, alcohol and tobacco use and help users to reduce or abstain.
-The service delivers universal prevention activities in schools, and treatment for those using drugs, alcohol and tobacco.
 The aim is to reduce harm caused by these substances and prevent them from becoming a greater problem.
 The service operates as part of a wider network of universal, targeted and specialist services that support young people with a range of issues and help them to build their resilience.
 In 2014/15 the service delivered to 1,620 young people prevention activities relating to alcohol and 1,391 young people relating to drugs.

-The majority of young people leaving treatment do so in a care-planned way.
-80% of young people have ‘planned exits’, a proxy indictor suggesting that young people leave treatment with a successful outcome.
-This figure is slightly higher than the national average but is a decrease in our local services from 89% in 2012/13 and 80% in 2016/17 (Calderdale JSNA Support Pack 2016/17).
+The majority of young people leaving treatment, do so in a care-planned way.
+78% of young people have ‘planned exits’, a proxy indicator suggesting that young people leave treatment with a successful outcome.
+This figure is slightly lower than the national average of 79%, and is a decrease in our local services from 89% in 2012/13 and 80% in 2016/17 (Calderdale JSNA Support Pack 2017/18).

 There have not been any large local consultations with young people in the last two years about drug and alcohol use.

 Findings from the local eHNA school survey indicate that children and young people want more information about drugs, alcohol and tobacco.
-There is also an argument that all young people require age appropriate prevention interventions on the matter of drugs, alcohol and tobacco as we live in a society where they are used and at some point it is likely that young people will be offered and will need to make an informed choice about their own use.
+There is also an argument that all young people require age appropriate prevention interventions on the matter of drugs, alcohol and tobacco.
+We live in a society where they are used and at some point it is likely that young people will be offered and will need to make an informed choice about their own use.

-Robust tobacco prevention and cessation activities were not available in Calderdale until April 2015, so we have yet to see the results of that approach, though there is evidence from pre-2015 to suggest that most young people who entered treatment for cannabis use also used tobacco and that some wanted to quit both substances.
+Robust tobacco prevention and cessation activities were not available in Calderdale until April 2015, so we have yet to see the results of that approach, though there is evidence from pre-2015 to suggest that most young people who entered treatment for cannabis use, also used tobacco and that some wanted to quit both substances.
 It is accepted that the local evidence base around tobacco prevention and cessation is poor, and to date there are very low levels of successful 'quitters'.

-Locally, the majority of referrals to treatment services are from education settings (45%, compared to 26% nationally), reflecting the high visibility of the prevention agenda in schools, which gives schools and young people the confidence to seek support.
-Referrals from mental health services and Accident and Emergency (A&E) are much lower than national rates (3% in Calderdale, 7% nationally).
-The number of referrals from mental health services is of particular concern given the relationship between substance use and mental health.
-Calderdale also has lower referral rates from the Criminal justice system (CJS) than nationally (13% in Calderdale, 26% nationally), though this may reflect a drop in the number of young people in the CJS (Calderdale JSNA Support Pack 2014/15).
+Locally, the majority of referrals to treatment services are from education settings (41%, compared to 28% nationally), reflecting the high visibility of the prevention agenda in schools, which gives schools and young people the confidence to seek support.
+Referrals from mental health services and Accident and Emergency (A and E) are much lower than national rates (3% in Calderdale, 7% nationally).
+The number of referrals from mental health services is of particular concern, given the relationship between substance use and mental health.
+Calderdale also has lower referral rates from the Criminal justice system (CJS) than nationally (13% in Calderdale, 26% nationally), though this may reflect a drop in the number of young people in the CJS (Calderdale JSNA Support Pack 2017/18).
 Locally, no young people are in adult treatment services.
 Within treatment, multi-agency work takes place and the majority of young people leave in a care-planned way with either reduced use or abstinence.

 Though data suggests that work to date has had a positive impact, for example in reducing hospital admissions due to alcohol use, admissions for substance misuse remain high.
 Further, there is evidence that some services are not referring in the numbers expected to drug and alcohol services, for example mental health services.
 For some young people, often those with other vulnerabilities, drug, alcohol and tobacco use is still a key concern.